emilepharand/Babilonia/README.md

 ## Never change your keyboard layout again
 When **simultaneously** practicing languages that use **different alphabets**, you may find it impractical to type in **the right letter with the correct accent** in every word of every language.
 Not only does that require you to change your keyboard settings a lot, but also to learn what combination of keys on your keyboard allows you to type each accented letter.

 That can add a lot of friction to your learning.
 Mastering spelling *is* important, but if your goal is to **practice as many words as possible**, getting each accent right may not be your priority.
-Furthermore, some people find it valuable to learn a new language **without the added difficulty of accents**.
+Furthermore, many people find it valuable to learn a new language **without the added difficulty of accents**.

 To help with that, you can **disable "strict mode"**.
 With this setting enabled, Babilonia will accept the **unaccented form** of a letter instead of any accented form.
 For example, `e` will automatically be transformed into `è`.